digint/btrbk/README.md

   * keep all snapshots for 2 days, no matter how frequently you (or your cron-job) run btrbk
-  * keep latest daily snapshots for 14 days (very handy if you are on the road and the backup disk is not attached)
+  * keep daily snapshots for 14 days (very handy if you are on the road and the backup disk is not attached)
   * keep monthly backups forever
   * keep weekly backups for 10 weeks